 The Asus Nexus 7 tablet might be small, but it has quite a battery.
 Asus are touting up to eight hours of active use with the tablet, which is well in line with what competitors offer.
 The difference is that most cost a lot more.
 Impressive seeing a battery this size at this price point.

 Android 4.1 is less of an overhaul, more an incremental update.
 Still it’s always a good feeling to know you have the latest and greatest of Google’s kit.
 Want to know all the ins and outs of Jelly Bean?
-Then best head over here to take a look at our in-depth feature on what’s new.

 The real talking point of Jelly Bean is Project Butter.
 Essentially Google's way of smoothing and speeding up the operating system, it eliminates any of that lag that Android often suffers from.